-We are all horrified when a shooting happens.
+We are all heartbroken and confused when a shooting happens.
 We cannot begin to imagine what goes on in the mind of someone who would plan and execute the violent deaths of innocent people just going about their lives.
+Most of us are horrified by even the thought of murdering our fellow humans in cold blood.
 Only a truly and devastatingly pathological person is capable of such acts.

 But to label that person as “mentally ill” doesn’t help – and in fact, can do a good deal of harm.

 The problem begins with the misuse of the term, “mental illness.”
 Though the term is meant to refer to diagnosable psychological conditions, in this context, it’s being expanded to include hateful and twisted thinking of people who endorse radical fringe political or religious beliefs and see violence as a necessary means to shape the world they envision.
 Many of these people have no apparent diagnosable condition.
 Blaming mass shootings on a problem in someone’s head is kind of like saying that weather causes hurricanes—while technically true, it’s not very useful for understanding the phenomenon.

 Even when a shooter has been diagnosed with an actual psychiatric disorder, the “mental illness” label isn't helpful because it's overly broad, encompassing a vast range of conditions like posttraumatic stress, obsessive-compulsive disorders, anxiety, depression, autism spectrum disorders, eating disorders—around 265 specific kinds of illnesses by last count.
 And in each of these diagnoses, the symptoms and severity can vary greatly.